tejstead/rpad-cogs/README.md

 * Fork this repo (you are probably already on the page, but if not [go here](https://github.com/nachoapps/rpad-cogs).
 You will need a GitHub account to do this.
 Click the button that says "Fork" in the upper-right-hand corner of the page.
 * Install Miru cogs - [Link to instructions](https://twentysix26.github.io/Red-Docs/red_getting_started/#community-cogs).
 Install your fork of it, not the original!
 * All cogs must be directly in the folder `Red-DiscordBot\cogs`, so if you aren't on Linux you will likely have to copy-paste the Python files into your fork manually any time you want to commit / make a pull request.
+* If you forgot one of the dependencies covered above then you may have to restart the bot after fixing it, if the error doesn't go away immediately.
-* Some cogs will have cross dependencies.
+* Some cogs will have cross dependencies on each other.
 Check the command prompt that Miru is running from if you encounter any errors.
-If you forgot one of the dependencies covered above then you will have to restart the bot after fixing it.
+* Common dependencies include:
+    * rpaduitls
+    * padguide2
+    * padinfo
+    * padsearch
 # Puzzle and Dragons

 Most cogs here relate to the mobile game 'Puzzle and Dragons'.
 Data is sourced from the